 Just like most shrimp they will eat anything else that they find in the substrate.
 They are extremely good at keeping the tank clean.

 Most of the time they are able to find food on their own without any help from you.

-However we recommend that you should give them other foods to make sure that their diet is balanced.
+However we recommend that you should give Blue Velvet Shrimp other foods to make sure that their diet is balanced.

 You can give them shrimp flakes with a high algae content, powdered algae flakes and pellets.
 You can also supplement their diet with cooked and blanched vegetables.
 They prefer green veggies like lettuce, spinach, cucumbers, and broccoli.